 Our activities include, holding stalls, meeting with influential stakeholders like MPs, attending Freshers’ Fairs in Luton and Hatfield Universities and designing vivid innovative messages.
 We have co-operated with Transition St Albans on their Sustainable St Albans Week, and joined the mass demonstration in London against climate change where several of us met with our MP’s, published letters in national and local newspapers.
 We always make it clear that the solutions we seek are humane and positive.
 Contact: email@example.com

-The Reading group also provides speakers for secondary schools.
-In addition, it is active in writing letters to local papers and communicating with the MP and Town Councillors about population and related matters such as the continuing need for ever more housing, schools and roads and the problems of dealing with flooding, traffic congestion and overstretched local resources.
+The Reading Group looks to provide speakers for other organizations, including schools.
+In addition, it is active in writing letters to local papers and communicating with MPs and Local Councillors' about population.
+In particular we highlight the population pressures on housing, schools and roads and the problems of dealing with flooding, traffic congestion and overstretched local resources.”

-The Guildford group aims to spread the word about population issues by making the best use of our contacts in voluntary organizations such as Rotary and Zonta, schools & colleges, business organizations and NGOs such as the Green Party, CPRE and Transition Network.
+The Guildford group aims to spread the word about population issues by making the best use of our contacts in voluntary organizations such as Zonta, Humanists, schools & colleges, business organisations and NGOs such as the Green Party, CPRE and Transition Network.
 The group has a track record of providing speakers for meetings with an audience size ranging from a handful of people to a hall full of A-level students.
-Group members also speak at fairs and other public events at which they try to focus on local issues to make their presentations relevant to local people.
+Group members also speak at and take stalls to fairs and other public events at which they try to focus on local issues to make their presentations relevant to local people.

-The Guildford group welcomes PM members from across the GU postcode area, which covers Bracknell (Berks) down to Petersfield (Hants) and Alton across to the eastern side of Guildford.
+The Guildford group welcomes PM members from across the GU postcode area, which covers from Bracknell in the north, down to Petersfield in the south, Alton in the west and across to Bookham in the east.